aidennyu/Java-Game/README.md

 # v1.1

-- Updated further simplified code by using `box_size`.
+- Updated further simplified code by using `box_size`
 - Changed colour for dead character (from `0, 0, 0` to `100, 100, 100`)
 - Added prototype to character randomization
 - Fixed minor bug